Primary Education and Teaching Studies with Foundation Year BA (Hons)

 Careers and opportunities

-This degree provides a range of career opportunities for our graduates, with most going on to pursue a vocational career in the primary education sector – which is considered by some to be one of the most rewarding professions available.
+This degree provides a range of career opportunities for our graduates with most going on to pursue a vocational career in the primary education sector - one of the most rewarding professions available.

 The skills taught are transferable, which allows our graduates to pursue an alternative career path if they wish.
 These include, but are not limited to, Family Support Worker, Education Officer, Learning Mentor, Widening Participation, SENCO, Attendance Officer and Teaching Assistant roles.